The Exclusion Zone: An Opco Boone Adventure

 Within it: what once was a mighty peak is now a ringed, deep, smoking crater.
 The giant machines of capital regulation, their titanic wheels standing fully fifty yards high, are as ants crawling along the brittle rims of this giant scorched cavity as they corkscrew into the abyss.
 A sulphurous mist still wafts from the deeper recesses, where superheated pools of contaminated preference periodically belch into the atmosphere, prompting the feeble men and women, encased in hulking vol-proximity suits labour to scramble to the relative safety of their vehicles.

-Now giant leverage ratio bulldozers shunt contingent convertible equity around the salted earth forlornly trying to cover up the still-boiling chasm, where toxic remnants of risk weighting calculations, melted like cheese, still bubble away.
-Deep in the pit, what is left of that once great capital structure crumbles and collapses in dusty, crumbling cliffs under the swinging gantries of the massive vega-dampeners and liquidity-cooled preference drills.
+Now giant leverage ratio bulldozers shunt contingent convertible equity around the salted earth forlornly trying to cover up the still-boiling chasm, where toxic remnants of risk weight calculators, melted like cheese, still bubble away.
+Deep in the pit, what is left of that once great capital structure collapses in dusty, crumbling cliffs under the swinging gantries of the massive vega-dampeners and liquidity-cooled preference drills.

 Still.

 Nature has returned and reclaimed the remaining structures.
 All the base’s defensive lines were arrayed around the exclusion zone.
-Firebreaks, air gaps, liquidity hoses, regulatory perimeter patrols and elevated sentry posts circled a sand-raked no-man’s land around the double layered razor wire fences appointed at the wreckage of Lehman Brothers.
+Firebreaks, air gaps, liquidity hoses, regulatory perimeter patrols and elevated sentry posts circled a sand-raked no-man’s land around the double-layered razor wire fences appointed at the wreckage of Wickliffe Hampton.

 Every now and then the risk radar squawks with alarm and a further tremor shakes the ground, or a small mismatch bomb catapults out of those infernal depths.
 Mainly they fall safely, but have been known to crush the occasional long/short hedge fund that had wandered too close to the NPSI perimeter.

 Rubberneckers and gold prospectors grow bold.
-They say there is dark magic in there among the desiccated carcasses and sulphurous pits, for those who have the nerve to take them; those brave or cavalier enough to breach the defensive perimeter.
+They say there is dark magic in there among the burnt-out war machines, desiccated carcasses and sulphurous pits, for those who have the nerve to take them; those brave or cavalier enough to breach the defensive perimeter.

-Unregulated crypto-tokens form and crystallise on the rusted hulks and gantries, every now and then blooming quickly into the atmosphere.
-Street kid day-traders, hopped up on Vega and swaddled in heavily modded Teflon stop-loss ’chutes bust through the fences, clambered on the crypto structures hoping to catch a ride off them, holding on for dear life.
+Unregulated crypto-tokens form and crystallise on the rusted hulks and gantries, now and then blooming into the atmosphere.
+Street kid day traders, hopped up on Vega and swaddled in heavily modded Teflon stop-loss ’chutes bust through the fences, clambered on the crypto structures hoping to catch a ride off them, holding on for dear life.

-Authorities blast out periodic warnings on the Tannoys rigged up around the compound, but the kids aren’t tuned in on that freek.
-Also not helped by equivocal messaging from the war ministry and contractors, sniffing legit innovation and waxing long about game changing paradigm shifts in finance.
+Tannoys rigged up around the compound blast out periodic warnings, but the kids aren’t tuned in on that freek.
+Also not helped by equivocal messaging from the war ministry and contractors, sniffing legit innovation and waxing long about game-changing paradigm shifts in finance.
 Bullshit talks in this game.
-For the most part the regs just ignore the kids, putting a few smeared carcases down to youthful irrational exuberance and the sad externalities of freedom to trade.
+For the most part, the regs just ignore the kids, putting a few smeared carcasses down to youthful irrational exuberance and the sad externalities of freedom to trade.

 Amulets and talismans lie buried beneath a warm cloak of ash.
-One need not push far into these salted badlands, it is said, to uncover well-prized tokens of forbidden sorcery.
-That they are not officially confirmed nor denied only adds to conspiracy.
+You need not push far into these salted badlands, it is said, to uncover well-prized tokens of forbidden sorcery.
+That they are not officially confirmed nor denied only adds to the conspiracy.

 When asked why they let these supernatural legends smoulder, the regulators shrug: what else can they do?
 Issuing a denial would only fan the flames of conspiracy.